tbrumbaugh5396/my-amazing-programming-language/docs/technical_specifications/perfect_programming_language.md

 In your proposed architecture, Values precede Types.

-1. Direct Definition: You define a point v in the global Value Space V.
+1. Direct Definition: You define a point $v$ in the global Value Space $V$.
 2. Type Formation: A Type ($T$) is simply a Sub-region or "Neighborhood" of the Value Space: $$T⊆V$$
-3. Automatic Membership: If a point $v$ falls within the geometric bounds of T, we say $v:T$.
+3. Automatic Membership: If a point $v$ falls within the geometric bounds of $T$, we say $v:T$.

 Can you "grab all values" in a Type?
-Yes, via the Universe of Discourse (U).
+Yes, via the Universe of Discourse ($U$).

 If you have a type $T$, the set of all points is:
 {$v ∣ v \in V$ and $v$ satisfies the axioms of $T$}

 If you use a Type of Any ($U$), you are effectively addressing the entire Value Space $V$.
-However, because the Value Space contains Infinite Coinductive Streams, "grabbing all values" is treated as an Observational Stream (ν), not a finite list.
+However, because the Value Space contains Infinite Coinductive Streams, "grabbing all values" is treated as an Observational Stream ($v$), not a finite list.

 ### 2.6.4 The Relationship Summary
 [Table of Contents](#table-of-contents)